-This collection of keynotes from the first three ISPs represents relevant research into facets of the material, processes and knowledge pertinent to digital craftsmanship in the build environment.
+This collection of keynotes from the ISP workshops represents relevant research into facets of the material, processes and knowledge pertinent to digital craftsmanship in the build environment.
 Expert speakers joined the BuildDigiCraft ISP Participants online, due to COVID-19 restrictions, to outline their work into various aspects facing researches in this realm.
 From ‘bio-based material paradigms’ to ‘the morality of digits’, ‘DNA-based nano architecture’ to ‘fibre-reenforced polymer composites’, these are the lectures that inspired us.

 Day 1: “Digital: Disturbing Delight”